Limuru Tea Plc

 The Limuru Tea Plc is a Kenyan company that is listed on the Nairobi Stock Exchange and engages in the growing of green leaf tea.
 The Company owns 282 hectares of tea land situated four kilometers to the east of Limuru Town.

-The Limuru Tea Plc is an out-grower to ekaterra Tea Kenya PLC (eTK), formally Unilever Tea Kenya Limited (UTKL). eTK holds 52% of the issued share capital of Limuru Tea and acts as the company's managing agent in the growing, manufacturing, sales and marketing of its teas.
-The Limuru Tea estate green leaf is manufactured in the nearby eTK's Mabroukie factory from where it is sold mainly for export.
+The Limuru Tea Plc is an out-grower to Browns East Africa Plantations Plc (BEAP), formally ekaterra Tea Kenya PLC (eTK) and Unilever Tea Kenya Limited (UTKL) before that.
+BEAP holds 52% of the issued share capital of Limuru Tea and acts as the company's managing agent in the growing, manufacturing, sales and marketing of its teas.
+The Limuru Tea estate green leaf is manufactured in the nearby BEAP's Mabroukie factory from where it is sold mainly for export.

+Ownership

+The shares of the stock of Limuru Tea Plc are traded on the Nairobi Securities Exchange, under the symbol: LIMT.
+As of 31 December 2024, the shareholding in the company's stock, was as depicted in the table below: